What is heart failure?

 - Eat less than 2,000 mg of salt (sodium) per day from all foods (read food labels, watch out for sources of sodium in prepared foods).
 If you have been also diagnosed with high blood pressure (hypertension), reduce your sodium intake to 1,500 mg or less a day.
 Speak with your healthcare provider about the right sodium level for you.
-Read more about sodium restriction in our guide.

 - Become more physically active to help strengthen your heart and improve blood flow.
 Be sure to discuss your physical activity with your healthcare team before starting any program or new routine.
 Engage in activities such as walking at your own pace.
 Increase your levels of activity a small amount each day.
-Learn more about why you should exercise and keep active in our guide.

 - Get plenty of sleep and manage your stress levels.
 Identify any sources of stress so you can take steps to address the problem with your healthcare team.

 - Watch for depression and anxiety because people with heart failure are more likely to experience them.
 Learning how to recognize it, and when to get help, is important.
-Learn more in our guide.

 - Eat a healthy diet by choosing plenty of vegetables and fruit, eating whole grains frequently, choosing low-fat meats and alternatives prepared with little sodium or added fat, as well as low fat milk and alternatives (such as soy milk).
 Read more about healthy eating.